0xPoe/talks/slides.md

 [^1]: [Cargo Linting System](https://github.com/rust-lang/cargo/issues/12235)

 <!--
+I’d like to wrap up this talk by looking at what’s coming next.

-Looking ahead, Cargo is working on a built‑in linting system.
-It will let you define lint rules directly in `Cargo.toml`, similar to Clippy but focused on Cargo itself.
+Cargo itself is currently working on a new manifest-level linting system.
+This system will allow you to define lint rules directly in Cargo.toml.

-For example, you could warn about dependencies that don’t specify a full version requirement.
+Conceptually, it’s similar to Rust compiler lints or Clippy lints, but instead of focusing on Rust code, it focuses on Cargo manifests themselves.

+Here’s an example.
+In this manifest, we define a lint table that is specific to Cargo.
+Inside this table, we can specify various lint rules.

+In this case, we mark a minimum version requirement as a warning.
+Because the dependency version is not fully specified, Cargo emits a warning along with a very helpful message explaining how to fix it.

-This should help catch common mistakes and enforce best practices at the package‑manager level.
+This kind of linting helps catch common mistakes early and enforces best practices directly at the manifest level.

-The feature is still in development, but it looks promising.
-You can follow the GitHub issue for updates.
+The feature is still under development, but it already looks very promising.
+If you’re interested, you can follow the corresponding GitHub issue to track its progress.
 -->

 ---
 transition: slide-up